Kitware/trame/docs/content/docs/tutorial-vtk.md

 CURRENT_DIRECTORY = os.path.abspath(os.path.dirname(__file__))
 ```

-We replaced the imports for our cone VTK pipeline on line 5
+We replaced the imports for our cone VTK pipeline

 ```python
 from vtkmodules.vtkFiltersSources import vtkConeSource